 How do you turn your business into a paperless environment?
 Is it as simple as stopping all printing and just doing everything digitally?
 What about storing and retrieving documents?
 The list of questions can get really long!

-To address this challenge, Green Office’s Business Process Optimisation focuses on the following three steps:
+To address this challenge, Green Office’s Digitalisation Offering focuses on the following three steps:

 1. Assess your Processes